aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_DDC_studios_l3ls_evpn.rst

 The hosts are also configured in vlan 60 and 70 with respective SVIs for testing.
 Let’s navigate to our Interface Studio and start our configuration.

+a.
+Navigate to the **'Provisioning>Studios>Interface Configuration”** studio.
-Let’s start by adding our search query ``DC:DC1 AND Role:Leaf``.
+b.
+Add the search query ``DC:DC1 AND Role:Leaf`` to assign devices to the studio
+c.
+Create a profile, named **“MLAG-PO”**, and enter configuration.
-|br| Then make a  profile, let’s call it **“MLAG-PO”**.
-Let’s make it a **trunk port**, set native VLAN of **“1”**, allow ``vlan60`` and ``vlan70``, and give the PO a number of **"1"**, and check **“yes”** for mlag.
+d.
+Set as **trunk port**, set native VLAN of **“1”**, allow ``vlan60`` and ``vlan70``, set PO to **"1"**, check **“yes”** for mlag.

 .. thumbnail:: images/cvp_DDC_studios_l3ls_evpn/19-intstudio1.gif
    :align: center
    :width: 50%

-|br| Now, let’s apply our profile to port ``E4`` on each leaf pair.
+e. apply the profile to port ``E4`` on each leaf pair.

    .. thumbnail:: images/cvp_DDC_studios_l3ls_evpn/20-intstudio1.gif
     :align: center
     :width: 50%

+8. Final Revew and Submission to Change Control
-Let’s review our workspace so we can kick off a build!
-Hit “Start Build” and you should get a successful build.
+    a.
+Hit “Start Build” and you should get a successful action.
-|br| Once your build is successful, we are going to  “Submit Workspace”.

-   .. warning:: As discussed previously, we are going to commit this workspace as a final build to studios.
+   .. warning:: As discussed, we are going to commit this workspace as a final build to studios.
 Once we submit, this workspace will close out and it cannot be modified.
 However, because our inputs are committed to Studios (the repository) we can open up a new workspace and make/add/remove new changes.

+b.
 Hit “Submit Workspace” to close out and create our Change Control.

  .. thumbnail:: images/cvp_DDC_studios_l3ls_evpn/21-CC1.gif
    :align: center
    :width: 50%

 After the Workspace has been submitted and the Change Control created, you’ll see a *“View Change Control”* option.

-|br| Hit that to be taken to Change Control.
-Now we are going to *“Review and Approve”* and apply our changes to the network.
+c.
+Click  *“View Change Control”* to be taken to Change Control.
+d. *“Review and Approve”* to prep the changes to the network.
-|br| We are going to run these changes in parallel, and execute them immediately.
+e.
+Run the  changes in parallel, and choose "execute immediately" to apply to devices.
+f.
+Click *“Approve and Execute”*.

-|br| Click *“Review and Approve”*.
-All tasks should complete successfully, and we can move onto the verification part of the lab.
+|br| All tasks should complete successfully, and we can move onto the verification part of the lab.